The Kaban Green Power Hub is located in far-north Queensland, approximately 80km southwest of Cairns and 6km northwest

 The Kaban Green Power Hub will generate more than 404,100 MWh of clean, renewable electricity into the national power grid each year, thereby making a major contribution to Australia’s greenhouse gas emissions reduction.
 This reduction will be equivalent to taking either 90,541 cars off the road or planting 3,313,620 trees, producing enough electricity to power approximately 87, 905 homes with renewable energy.

 Neoen, the developer and operator of the Kaban Green Power Hub, is focused on developing wind, solar and storage projects in Queensland.
 The combination of Queensland’s ambitious Renewable Energy Target, proactive government and abundant wind and solar resources creates highly favourable conditions for renewable energy projects in the State.
 Neoen will leverage off its experience in developing multiple wind projects throughout Australia, including the 309MW Hornsdale Wind Farm which was fully commissioned at the end of 2017.

-Neoen plans to begin construction of Kaban mid 2019 and anticipates significant local employment opportunities.
+Neoen plans to begin construction of Kaban early 2020 and anticipates significant local employment opportunities.

 Neoen selected the Kaban site after considering the following factors: